 Combining 2, 3, 4, or even all 5 of these simple hacks can drastically improve the quality of your life.
 With better brain health, you could be more productive and focused at work; come up with ideas for a book or a business; have better conversations with friends or romantic interests; and it can even help you have more bliss, joy, and happiness in your life.

 Sam Elick is the Founder and Chief Product Officer for BrainJuice.

-Sam earned his BS in Public Relations from University of Texas and his MBA in Entrepreneurship from Acton School of Business.
+Sam earned his BS in Public Relations from the University of Texas and his MBA in Entrepreneurship from Acton School of Business.
 With the help of a biochemist, he started BrainJuice in his living room in 2011, to solve the problems he experienced with lack of focus.
-His goal was to provide a healthy way to increase focus, clarity, memory and good mood.
-Sam a co-founder of Good Society and on the board of Serenity Kids organic baby food.
+His goal was to provide a healthy way to increase focus, clarity, memory, and a good mood.
+Sam is a co-founder of Good Society and on the board of Serenity Kids organic baby food.